Banking Bank Reviews

 Checking accounts

-Capital One is the overall winner in this category if you want an easy-to-use checking account with little to no fees and no minimum account balance or opening deposit requirements.
+Capital One is a solid choice if you want an easy-to-use checking account with little to no fees and no minimum account balance or opening deposit requirements.
 Wells Fargo has more checking accounts to choose from, but they all have minimum opening deposit requirements and come with monthly fees.

-You can avoid the monthly fees on the Wells Fargo checking accounts by performing certain actions, such as having $500 or more in qualifying direct deposits or a $500 minimum daily balance on the Everyday Checking account.
+Fees can be waived, though, if you meet the requirements, which could include performing certain actions, such as having $500 or more in qualifying direct deposits or a $500 minimum daily balance on the Everyday Checking account.
 But you don’t have to worry about a monthly service fee at all with the Capital One 360 Checking account.

 Savings accounts and CDs

 Savings accounts and CDs are designed to park your funds in low-risk, FDIC-insured environments, and both the Capital One and Wells Fargo products accomplish that.
-But the Capital One accounts simply provide better benefits.
+But the Capital One accounts simply provide better benefits — higher APYs and no minimum deposits.

 Wells Fargo credit cards generally don’t have annual fees and typically provide cell phone protection.
 Many of them also provide intro APR offers, which could be helpful if you want to do a balance transfer and avoid interest charges for a certain period of time.